SwordPuffin/Rewaita/README.md

 # ⬇️ Installation
 ---
 *The AUR package is maintained by third-party developers, and is not tested in upstream production.
+This version has also had many more bugs in the past.
 <br/>
 <br/>
 **The Flatpak version is the only officially supported format and therefore is recommended for the best experience.**